Luffy-7744/Samsung-PD-Training-/README.md

 *Controllability*: Ability to establish aspecific signal value at each node in a circuit from setting values at the circuits inputs.
 *Observability*: Ability to determine the signal value at any node in circuit by controlling the circuits input and observing its output.

-Role of DFT
+**Role of DFT**
-Testing of Sequential Circuits
+Testing of Sequential Circuits :
 DFT offers a solution to the issue of testing sequential circuits.
 It’s kind of hard to test sequential circuits.
 Since there are clocks involved along with the flip-flops.
 Unlike combinational circuits, we can’t determine the output of sequential circuits by merely looking into the inputs.
-Sequential circuits consist of finite states by virtue of flip-flops.
+Sequential circuits consist of finite states.
 The output also depends upon the state of the machine.
 It is difficult to control and observe the internal flip-flops externally.
 Hence, the state machines cannot be tested unless they are initialized to a known value.
 And to initialize them, we need a specific set of features in addition to the typical circuitry.
 DFT enables us to add this functionality to a sequential circuit and thus allows us to test it.

-Can DFT permanently eliminate faults?
+**Can DFT permanently eliminate faults?**

 No, faults can arise even after the chip is in consumer’s hands.
 A chip may misbehave anytime if it is exposed to a very high temperature or humid environment or due to aging.

-Want a live explanation?
-If you have an unlocked processor, you can try to overclock your CPU using this tutorial.
-But would you do it?
-Please don’t!

-Overclocking is a method to increase the system frequency and voltage above the rated value.
-An improperly configured overclocking can mess up with timing metrics and cause instability.
-Prolonged overclocking would overheat and stress out your system to shorten the lifespan of your computer.
-This may cause intermittent faults in the chip and random crashes in the future.
-Adding to this, it may void your warranty too.
-This example is just one high-level explanation of how a fault may occur in real life.

-The point is, you can even generate a fault on your own.
+You can even generate a fault on your own.
 A chip can’t ever be made resistant to faults; they are always bound to occur.
 So, what are we trying to achieve?
 Testing a device increases our confidence.
 By testing a chip, vendors try to minimize the possibility of future errors and failures.
 To ensure the highest quality of chips, there is also an auxiliary process involved in the chip-design process called Verification.